Sanskruti-Shimple/Temperature-Sensor-Failure-Detection-and-Diagnosis-Based-on-the-ARIMA-Model./README.md

  -----------------------------------------------------------------------------------------------------------

  <h1><b>Summary<b/><h1/>
- Predicted the future values of temperature of the temperature sensors and predict which type of fault has happened in the sensor.
+<h5>Predicted the future values of temperature of the temperature sensors and predict which type of fault has happened in the sensor.
 To Predict the values, I have used the ARIMA model.

 Common terms to start with this project are as follows: